 As with any sampled system, aliasing can occur if proper antialias filtering is not in place.
 Aliasing occurs when frequency components are present in the input signal that are higher than half the sampling frequency of the ADC (also known as the Nyquist frequency).
 These frequency components are folded back and show up in the actual frequency band of interest below half the sampling frequency.
-Note that inside a $\Delta\Sigma$ ADC, the input signal is oversampled at the modulator frequency, fMOD and not at the output data rate.
-The filter response of the digital filter repeats at multiples of fMOD, as shown in Figure 112.
+Inside a $\Delta\Sigma$ ADC, the input signal is oversampled at the modulator frequency, $f{MOD}$ and not at the output data rate.
+Figure 95 shows that the filter response of the digital filter repeats at multiples of $f{MOD}$ .
 Signals or noise up to a frequency where the filter response repeats are attenuated to a certain amount by the digital filter depending on the filter architecture.
 Any frequency components present in the input signal around the modulator frequency or multiples thereof are not attenuated and alias back into the band of interest, unless attenuated by an external analog filter.